|From left to right: South Africa (Adeena), America (Jon), Netherlands (Luke) Czech Republic (Helena), Estonia (Tom)|

 bring it back and, worse – I realized the current was dragging us into an

-infinite harbor wall… the waves were crashing violently against the wall and
+infinite harbour wall… the waves were crashing violently against the wall and

 |Excitement and amazement as we reached the shore alive!|

 And that wasn’t the end of it either…

 the storm was closing in fast and our island held nothing but rocks and trees and